-&lt;sup>33 United States Department of Labor, '2016 Findings on the Worst Forms of Child Labor,' 30 September 2017, URL
+33 United States Department of Labor, '2016 Findings on the Worst Forms of Child Labor,' 30 September 2017, URL

-&lt;sup>34 United Nations, Committee on the Protection of the Rights of All Migrant Workers and Members of
+34 United Nations, Committee on the Protection of the Rights of All Migrant Workers and Members of Their Families, 19 December 2016, URL

-- 7.3.2 The HO FFT was told by the International Organisation for Migration (IOM) that Albania has the strategy and a current action plan to combat trafficking in persons.
-As the current one ends in 2017, the Ministry of Interior and the Office of the National Anti-Trafficking Coordinator has initiated the process to prepare the new one and IOM has been approached to support with the preparation of the new country action plan up to 2020 which is in parallel with the Strategy on Organised Crime.
-This process is aiming to be concluded for Q1, 2018. - 7.3.3 The UN report further noted assistance for minors, stating, 'In January 2016, it was created the Office of Victims Assistance focusing on the victims who are minors or persons with disabilities, victims of domestic violence, victims of violence or sexual exploitation, trafficking etc.'36 - 7.3.4 The HO FFT was told by Caritas that there are 12 Regional Anti Trafficking Committees in Albania, coordinating on counter trafficking actions headed by the Prefect.
-They receive information on cases of VoT by the technical round table.
-All the local institutions such as Education Directorate, Border and Migration Police, Local Police, Health Directorate, Social Services etc are part of the RATC. - 7.3.5 The HO FFT was told by several sources that there is a system in place to create an alert for people returning to the country without the children they had previously left with; although airports are reasonably well covered in this respect, land borders are less so. - 7.3.6 The IOM also told the team that with the financial support of the Netherlands and Belgium an awareness raising campaign, 'Choose opportunities, not irregular migration,' started in October 2017 and will be implemented in 12 regions of Albania until March 2018.
-It is not just about information, but also about providing resources to enable people to build a life in the rural areas health, education etc. However IOM commented that there is not really an underlying strategy and legal framework to effectively enable this. - 7.3.7 The HO FFT were told by the Department of Social Services at the Ministry of Tirana that they have a dedicated person who works with the NGO Different and Equal on preventing trafficking by going to schools and talking about the subject.
+- with the Strategy on Organised Crime.
+This process is aiming to be concluded for Q1, 2018.35 - 7.3.3 The UN report further noted assistance for minors, stating, 'In January 2016, it was created the Office of Victims Assistance focusing on the victims who are minors or persons with disabilities, victims of domestic violence, victims of violence or sexual exploitation, trafficking etc.'36 - 7.3.4 The HO FFT was told by Caritas that there are 12 Regional Anti Trafficking Committees in Albania, coordinating on counter trafficking actions headed by the Prefect.
+They receive information on cases of victims of trafficking by the technical round table.
+All the local institutions such as Education Directorate.
+Border and Migration Police, Local Police, Health Directorate, Social Services etc are part of the RATC.37 - 7.3.5 The HO FFT was told by several sources that there is a system in place to create an alert for people returning to the country without the children they had previously left with; although airports are reasonably well covered in this respect, land borders are less so.38 - 7.3.6 The IOM also told the team that with the financial support of the Netherlands and Belgium an awareness raising campaign, 'Choose opportunities, not irregular migration,' started in October 2017 and will be implemented in 12 regions of Albania until March 2018.
+It is not just about information, but also about providing resources to enable people to build a life in the rural areas health, education etc. However IOM commented that there is not really an underlying strategy and legal framework to effectively enable this.39 - The HO FFT were told by the Department of Social Services at the Ministry 7.3.7 of Tirana that they have a dedicated person who works with the NGO Different and Equal on preventing trafficking by going to schools and talking about the subject.40 - 7.3.8 The USSD TiP report 2017 noted that 'the government deactivated mobile identification units because international donors no longer provided support and the government lacked the funds to continue the units.'41